Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Preliminaries

 \subsection{Cartan involutions}

-Let~$\lie{g}$ be a finite dimensional real Lie algebra and denote its adjoint representation by~$\ad:\lie{g}\to\lie{gl}(\lie{g})$.
-Recall that the \emph{Killing form} on~$\lie{g}$ denotes the real bilinear form on~$\lie{g}\times\lie{g}$ which sends~$(X,Y)$ to~$B(X,Y)=\Tr(\ad(X)\ad(Y))$ \cite[3.6~Déf.~4]{B}.
-This form is obviously symmetric, and is nondegenerate if and only if~$\lie{g}$ is semisimple \cite[6.1~Th.~1]{B}.
+Let $\lie{g}$ be a finite dimensional real Lie algebra and denote its adjoint representation by $\ad:\lie{g}\to\lie{gl}(\lie{g})$.
+Recall that the \emph{Killing form} on $\lie{g}$ denotes the real bilinear form on $\lie{g}\times\lie{g}$ which sends $(X,Y)$ to $B(X,Y)=\Tr(\ad(X)\ad(Y))$ \cite[\S3~N$^{0}$6~Def.~4]{B}.
+This form is obviously symmetric, and is nondegenerate if and only if $\lie{g}$ is semisimple \cite[\S6 N$^{0}$1~Theorem~1]{B}.

-If~$G$ is a \emph{linear} real Lie group with Lie algebra~$\lie{g}$, then isotropic nonzero vectors of~$B$ are exactly the generators of (one dimensional and non trivial) $\Ad$-unipotent subgroups; nonzero nonisotropic vectors of positive (resp. negative) norm are exactly the generators of noncompact one parameter subgroups of semisimple elements (resp. one parameter compact subgroup).
-The Killing form is \emph{completely invariant\/} \cite[III.
-6~Prop.~10]{B}; equivalently, the image~$\exp(\ad(\lie{g}))$ of~$\ad(\lie{g})$ in~$GL(\lie{g})$ is contained in the orthogonal group of~$B$.
-In particular, for any~$X$ and~$Y$ in~$\lie{g}$, $\exp(\ad(X))(Y)$ is isotropic (resp. positive, negative) if and only if~$Y$ is.
+If $G$ is a \emph{linear}\/ real Lie group with Lie algebra $\lie{g}$, then isotropic nonzero vectors of $B$ are exactly the generators of (one dimensional and non trivial) $\Ad$-unipotent subgroups; nonzero non-isotropic vectors of positive (resp.\ negative) norm are exactly the generators of noncompact one-parameter subgroups of semisimple elements (resp.\ one-parameter compact subgroup).
+The Killing form is \emph{completely invariant\/} \cite[\S3 N$^{0}$6~Proposition~10]{B}; equivalently, the image $\exp(\ad(\lie{g}))$ of $\ad(\lie{g})$ in $GL(\lie{g})$ is contained in the orthogonal group of $B$.
+In particular, for any $X$ and $Y$ in $\lie{g}$, $\exp(\ad(X))(Y)$ is isotropic (resp.\ positive, negative) if and only if $Y$ is.

-A \emph{Cartan involution} of a real Lie algebra~$\lie{g}$ means an involution~$\theta$ of the algebra~$\lie{g}$ such that the bilinear form~$(X,Y)\mapsto B_\theta(X,Y)=-B(X,\theta(Y))$ is symmetric and strictly positive definite \cite[III 7]{Helgason}.
-In particular~$B$ is nondegenerate and~$\lie{g}$ is semisimple.
+A \emph{Cartan involution} of a real Lie algebra $\lie{g}$ means an involution $\theta$ of the algebra $\lie{g}$ such that the bilinear form $(X,Y)\mapsto B_\theta(X,Y)=-B(X,\theta(Y))$ is symmetric and strictly positive definite~\cite[III 7]{Helgason}.
+In particular $B$ is nondegenerate and $\lie{g}$ is semisimple.

-Remark that if a linear subspace~$\lie{z}$ of $\lie{g}$ is invariant under~$\theta$, then its orhtogonals with respect to~$B$ and~$B_\theta$ coincide.
-Consequently, as~$B_\theta$ is anisotropic,~$\lie{z}$ and its orthogonal are supplementary.
-In particular,~$\theta$ stable subspace are globally self-adjoint (stable under adjoint) for~$B_\theta$.
+Note that if a linear subspace $\lie{z}$ of $\lie{g}$ is invariant under $\theta$, then its orthogonal complements with respect to $B$ and $B_\theta$ coincide.
+Consequently, as $B_\theta$ is anisotropic, $\lie{z}$ and its orthogonal complement are supplementary.
+Moreover, $\theta$ stable subspace are stable under taking adjoint with respect to $B_\theta$.